edrhian/ai-final-project-tetris-agent/README.md

 Rewards are calculated after each piece is placed, based on the following factors:

 - **Height (Low/High)**:
-  - Positive reward if the stack is below the 7th row.
+  - Positive reward if the stack is below the 7th layer.
   - Negative reward if above.
-This reward scales exponentially based on the number of filled cells per row.
+This reward scales exponentially based on the number of filled cells per layer.

 - **Holes**:
   - Penalty for each empty cell with filled cells above it.